Each Drop Counts: A wheat farmer pivots to smart irrigation

 • Pivot speed and position: He can track the system’s movements and adjust settings remotely to avoid over, or under, watering specific zones.

-Later in the season, when a dry spell hit, the air temperature sensors and soil moisture monitoring combined with weather data helped Raul fine-tune his irrigation pattern.
-By syncing the flow with the heat index, he ensured the wheat stayed hydrated during the midday heat.
+Later in the season, when a dry spell hit, air temperature sensors and soil moisture monitoring combined with weather data helped Raul fine-tune the irrigation pattern.
+By syncing flow with the heat index, he ensured the wheat stayed hydrated during midday peak heat.

 The bottom line

-By reducing waste, conserving water, and improving crop health, these technologies aren’t just tools—they’re providing the information to make better decisions, giving the overview to take action before the weather takes a turn.
+By reducing waste, conserving water, and improving crop health, these technologies aren’t just fancy tools, they provide the information to make better decisions in real-time.

 Ready to discuss your IoT project?